MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/breakpoints.md

 1. Select **Add Logpoint**.
 A dialog is displayed underneath the line of code.

-1. Press Enter to activate the logpoint.
+1. Enter a message or a JS expression that will get evaluated when the logpoint is hit.
+Press 'Enter' to activate the logpoint.
 A red diamond (or more recently, an orange icon) appears on top of the line number column:

 For more information, see [Log messages in the Console tool](/microsoft-edge/devtools-guide-chromium/console/console-log).